-How measurable goals were selected:
+How BMPs and measurable goals were selected:

 BMPs were selected to meet the purpose and responsibility for this control measure.
+For BMPs that are implemented through the Davis County Storm water Coalition, Bountiful has taken an active part in providing input and working together with others MS4 entities to decide on practices and ways to implement them.
+Attention has been given to use a mulit-media approach and target four audiences: 1) Residents, 2) Businesses/Commercial, 3) Developers/Contractors, and 4) Municipal Employees.
 The goals for the BMPs were set in a way that would allow us to make a quantification of the progress, or fulfillment, for each goal.